RobAranha/stockTicker/README.md

 ## Instructions

-Insure that python 3 and all dependencies are installed
+Insure that python 3 and all dependencies are installed.

 Run main.py